microsoft/FluidFramework/docs/content/docs/glossary.md

 **Fluid runtime** -

-**Fluid service** – The container will connect to a service to send and receive changes to collaborative data.
+**Fluid service** – A service endpoint that is responsible for recieving, processing, storing, and broadcasting operations.

 **Fluid service driver** - Client code responsible for connecting to the Fluid service.